MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/Ignite_2025/DLP-1-data-loss-prevention.md

 ## Task 3 – Create an endpoint DLP policy

-In this task, you'll create an endpoint DLP policy that blocks users from pasting or uploading sensitive project data to AI websites.
+In this task, you'll create an endpoint DLP policy that blocks users from pasting or uploading banking data, such as credit card numbers and routing information, into AI websites.

 1. On the **Policies** page of the **Data Loss Prevention** solution of the Microsoft Purview portal, select **+ Create policy**.